miatkem/Chit-Chat-App/README.md

     "Reveal Config Vars" and add the key value pairs for the five keys (use the same key names)
 6. In terminal push again to start app again with the command 'git push heroku master'

+## Running Tests
+In the main directory simply run this command:

+coverage run -m --source=. unittest tests/*.py && coverage html

+Then, look at the index.html file in the /htmlcov folder to see the coverage of the tests

 ## Issues